BenCheng2/bencheng2.github.io/_pages/about.md

 💕 My research interests are in Distributed System, Human-computer Interaction and Machine Learning.

-🤖 I’m currently working as research assistant on Middleware Systems Research Group (MSRG) lab and Junior Web Developer on Centre for Social Services Engineering.
+🤖 I’m currently working as a research assistant in the __Middleware Systems Research Group__ (MSRG) lab and participating in __a research-based course CSC494__ supervised by Professor Khai Truong.
+I am also acting as a web developer in the __Centre for Social Services Engineering__ and a Software Developer in a startup company called __ActEarn__.

 <!-- 🥰 -->